brefphp/bref/docs/deploy.md

 Bref recommends using [the Serverless framework](https://serverless.com/) to deploy your serverless application.
 This page will show you how.

-## First deployment
+## Deploying manually

-Deploy your application on your AWS account by running:
+To deploy an application configured with `serverless.yml` to AWS, run:

 ```bash
 serverless deploy
 ```

-🎉 congrats on creating your serverless application!

 > A `.serverless/` directory will be created.
 You can add it to `.gitignore`.
 >
 > Want to get an overview of your deployed application?
-Launch the Bref Dashboard via the `vendor/bin/bref dashboard` command.
+Launch the **Bref Dashboard** via the `vendor/bin/bref dashboard` command.

 ## Deploying for production